-Missing teeth can make it difficult to eat, smile, and talk.
-Fortunately, our implant dentist can help you explore your tooth replacement options, including implant-supported dentures.
+can make it difficult to eat, smile, and talk.
+Fortunately, our dentists can help you explore your tooth replacement options, including implant-supported dentures.
 Implant-supported dentures are held in place by titanium rods fused to your jawbone.

 Better Oral Health

 Once your body senses you’ve lost a tooth, it’ll begin to absorb the minerals in your jawbone to use elsewhere.
 Over time, jawbone deterioration can lead to facial collapse.